About Web Publishing on Campus

-These may have a web site hosted on SMU equipment:
+The following groups or individuals may have a web site hosted on SMU servers:

 - Any official part of the university, such as divisions, schools, departments, etc., provided that the part's site does not conflict with, duplicate, or overlap with a parent part's site.